 - Retry the original request four times with the retry interval set to 1 second.

 - If all retries fail, the request is failed back to the application.

 - If the storage device does not handle the temporary resource exhaustion, Windows Server expects the storage device to fail the next write request by returning a permanent resource exhaustion status.

 The permanent resource exhaustion condition indicates that the thin provisioning LUN has reached the maximum storage space limit.
 When permanent resource exhaustion occurs during a write command, the storage device terminates the operation by using sense data and sends a “SPACE ALLOCATION FAILED WRITE PROTECT” message.
 Permanent exhaustion is handled as follows:

-- The original request is failed back to the application.
+- If the original request has FILE_FLAG_WRITE_THROUGH set, then it is failed back to the application.